Oslandia/pyris/README.md

 # Pyris

-IRIS insee Geolocalizer
+IRIS Insee Geolocalizer

 Pyris collects some data about [IRIS](http://www.insee.fr/fr/methodes/default.asp?page=zonages/iris.htm) from the French [INSEE](http://www.insee.fr/en/) institute.
-It's possible from an address to find the IRIS code and some related data, e.g. some population, employment or housing stats.
+It's possible from an address to find the IRIS code and some **statistics data**, e.g. population, employment or housing data.

 [IRIS](http://www.insee.fr/fr/methodes/default.asp?page=zonages/iris.htm) are
 specific codes and data related to more than 50,000 districts, built by the